cop3402fall19/syllabus/projects/README.md

 - Add inequalities in conditional expressions
 - Implement for loops
 - Check that arithmetic and Boolean operations are not mixed
+- Check that all paths of a function have a return statement
+- Check for unreachable code in a function (after a return statement)

 ## Guide to the Command Line